 I remember well an experience from many years ago.
 I was “moon-lighting” in the emergency department of a small isolated hospital when a patient came in with an obvious acute appendicitis that looked about to rupture.
 Unfortunately, the only surgeon on staff was quite inebriated after a night of partying and clearly in no shape to even drive to the hospital, never mind operate.
 The weather was foul and getting the patient to another hospital was going to be dangerous, so the nursing staff convinced me, a cardiology fellow, to operate.
 Luckily the OR nurses knew more about the procedure than I did, and I had assisted on a few appendectomies in medical school, so the patient survived, but at a larger hospital this dilemma would never have arisen.

 What can be done?
 Better transportation would help.
 In truly isolated areas, air ambulances may be needed.
 Under our current system these are often exorbitantly expensive and a common source of “surprise medical bills” that run into the $10’s of thousands for non-Medicare patients.
 State governments and/or referral hospitals should establish fairly-priced air ambulance services if they cannot get commercial providers to bring down their prices.
 More use of tele-medicine would help, both in providing specialty consultation to the small hospitals and in allowing patients to avoid long drives.
 It has been found that pre-hospital personnel, EMTs and paramedics, can often avoid taking a patient to the hospital if they have telephone back-up at the scene.
 Consolidation of rural hospitals to provide more of a critical mass of physicians might require longer drive times but would provide better care in return.
-Medical schools should recruit more students from small communities, as graduates are much more likely to serve their own or similar communities than are students from an urban background.
+Medical schools should recruit more students from small communities, as graduates are much more likely to serve their own or similar communities than are students from an urban background, and rural students are now very under-represented among medical students.

 In the meantime, if you are contemplating a move to the bucolic countryside after retirement, look carefully at the medical resources that would be available when you need them!